zliw/MWAwesomeFontWrappers/README.md

 MWAwesomeFontWrappers
 =====================

 A collection of UIView subclasses to wrap around [FontAwesomeKit](https://github.com/PrideChung/FontAwesomeKit) to allow configuration of components from interface builder misusing the title attribute of the classes involved.
-This is a slightly hackish approach to configuring icons in interface builder and is caused by apples lack of priorising custom font support in interface builder.
-Once apple supports custom fonts, this project should be considered obsolete.
+This is a slightly hackish approach to configure icons in interface builder.
+It is a tradeoff caused by Apple not priorising custom font support in interface builder.
+Once Apple supports custom fonts, this project can be considered obsolete.

 ## Requirements